Knoxville Catholic High School

-Knoxville Catholic High School is a private, Roman Catholic high school in Knoxville, Tennessee.
+Knoxville Catholic High School (KCHS) is a private, Roman Catholic high school in Knoxville, Tennessee.
 It is located within the Roman Catholic Diocese of Knoxville.

 History

-Knoxville Catholic High School, originally located on East Magnolia Avenue, registered 98 young men and women in 1932.
+Knoxville Catholic High School, originally located on East Magnolia Avenue, registered 98 young students in 1932.
 The faculty was composed of four Sisters of Mercy and two lay teachers.
 The Reverend Christopher P. Murray was appointed director of Knoxville Catholic High School in 1941.

-Under the direction of Father Murray, additional space was added including a gymnasium-auditorium, dressing rooms, showers, and a science laboratory.
-In 1947, Knoxville Catholic High School, often referred to by the acronym KCHS, became an accredited member of the Southern Association of Colleges and Secondary Schools.
+Additional facilities, including a gymnasium-auditorium, dressing rooms, showers, and a science laboratory, were added to the school.
+In 1947, KCHS became an accredited member of the Southern Association of Colleges and Secondary Schools.
+Construction started on another addition in March 1951.

-March 1951 saw the breaking of ground for another addition.
-The new building included five classrooms, a library, offices, lavatories, and an addition to the gymnasium.
-Space was made for a cafeteria and a chapel.

 The campus provided fields for softball, basketball, and other sports.
-Father Herbert Prescott became the first priest-principal of Knoxville Catholic High School in 1962.
+Herbert Prescott became the first priest-principal of Knoxville Catholic High School in 1962.
 Father John Batson was named principal in 1965 and Father Xavier Mankel in 1967.
-Mankel had a long and distinguished career helping to monitor and guide the growth and development of KCHS until 1979.
+Mankel retired in 1979.

-Father Michael Johnston was appointed as the fourth priest-principal to serve KCHS in 1979.
+Father Michael Johnston was appointed as the fourth priest-principal in 1979.
 Father Frank Richards followed in 1982.
-At this time the School Board of KCHS began to organize a major capital Fund Raising Campaign to ensure the future of the private, Catholic school located in Knoxville, Tennessee.
 Father G. Patrick Garrity arrived as principal in 1985.

-Enrollment continued to increase over the next several years and with it a growth of faculty.
-The decision to move KCHS to a new facility was announced in February 1997.
-After almost seven decades on Magnolia Avenue, Knoxville Catholic High School would be moving to the Cedar Bluff area in West Knoxville.
+The decision to move KCHS to a new facility in the Cedar Bluff area in West Knoxville was announced in February 1997.
 In July 1997, Philip Dampf became the principal of KCHS and he oversaw the school's move to West Knoxville.
+The original facility would be taken over by Pellissippi State Community College as their Magnolia Avenue Campus.